 - 2.5.1.1.
 The ICO shall offer Care Coordination services to all Enrollees to ensure effective integration and coordination between providers of medical services and supplies, behavioral health, substance use disorder and/or intellectual/developmental disabilities (BH, SUD, and/or I/DD), pharmacy, and LTSS. - 2.5.1.2.
 The ICO shall ensure that the Enrollee has a PCP appropriate to meet his or her needs. - 2.5.1.3.
-The ICO will develop and implement a strategy that uses a combination of initial screenings, assessments, referrals, administrative Claims data, etc. to help prioritize and determine the Care Coordination needs of each Enrollee.
+The ICO will develop and implement a strategy that uses a combination of initial screenings, assessments, referrals, administrative Claims data, etc. to help prioritize and determine the Care Coordination needs of each Enrollee. - 2.5.1.4.
+The ICO shall abide by the care delivery model described within this Contract and is not required to submit a model of care to CMS or MDHHS unless otherwise requested.

-- 2.5.1.4.
+- 2.5.1.5.
 As applicable, the ICO-PIHP contract will be monitored by MDHHS to ensure the ICO meets all delivery system requirements of the Demonstration and all Enrollees receive the appropriate Care Coordination services.
 The ICO will focus on providing services in the most integrated and least restrictive setting.
 The ICO will have significant flexibility to use innovative care delivery models and to provide a range of community-based services as a way to promote independent living and alternatives to high-cost institutionally based services.
-The ICO must exhaust the use of community-based services before utilizing institutional settings for LTSS. - 2.5.1.5.
-Wherever possible, the ICO must include a person familiar with the needs, circumstances and preferences of the Enrollee when the Enrollee is unable to participate fully in or report accurately to the ICT. - 2.5.1.6.
+The ICO must exhaust the use of community-based services before utilizing institutional settings for LTSS. - 2.5.1.6.
+Wherever possible, the ICO must include a person familiar with the needs, circumstances and preferences of the Enrollee when the Enrollee is unable to participate fully in or report accurately to the ICT. - 2.5.1.7.
 The ICO will be required to employ the Care Bridge, the Care Coordination framework for the Demonstration.
-The Care Bridge includes a Care Coordination platform supported by web-based technology. - 2.5.1.6.1.
-The Care Bridge allows secure access to information and enables all Enrollees and members of the ICT to use and (where appropriate) update information. - 2.5.1.6.2.
-Through the Care Bridge, the members of the Enrollee's ICT facilitate access to formal and informal supports and services identified in the Enrollee's IICSP developed through a Person-Centered Planning Process. - 2.5.1.6.3.
-The approved electronic Care Coordination platform will include a mechanism to alert ICT members of emergency department use or inpatient admissions. - 2.5.1.6.4.
-The approved electronic Care Coordination platform will be compliant with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), and provide for the exchange of data in a standard format. - 2.5.1.6.5.
-The Care Bridge includes an electronic Care Coordination Platform which will support an Integrated Care Bridge Record (ICBR) to facilitate timely and effective information flow between the members of the ICT. - 2.5.1.6.6.
-The ICBR will include the information required in Section 2.5.5.1.6 and allows ICO Care Coordinators and providers to post key updates and notify ICT members.
+The Care Bridge includes a Care Coordination platform supported by web-based technology. - 2.5.1.7.1.
+The Care Bridge allows secure access to information and enables all Enrollees and members of the ICT to use and (where appropriate) update information. - 2.5.1.7.2.
+Through the Care Bridge, the members of the Enrollee's ICT facilitate access to formal and informal supports and services identified in the Enrollee's IICSP developed through a Person-Centered Planning Process. - 2.5.1.7.3.
+The approved electronic Care Coordination platform will include a mechanism to alert ICT members of emergency department use or inpatient admissions. - 2.5.1.7.4.
+The approved electronic Care Coordination platform will be compliant with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), and provide for the exchange of data in a standard format. - 2.5.1.7.5.
+The Care Bridge includes an electronic Care Coordination Platform which will support an Integrated Care Bridge Record (ICBR) to facilitate timely and effective information flow between the members of the ICT. - 2.5.1.7.6.
+The ICBR will include the information required in Section 2.5.5.5.6 and allows ICO Care Coordinators and providers to post key updates and notify ICT members.